Friday, April 26

 The Cochrane Public Library’s “Library of Things” has grown exponentially over the past 2 years.
 From gardening and power tools, lifejackets to board games, the library offers a diverse collection to our patrons.
 Andrea will discuss funding, collection maintenance and lessons learned!

-- How to start a Library of Things
+- Learn how to start a Library of Things

-- How to maintain a Library of Things
+- Learn how to maintain a Library of Things

 D11 Visit the Exhibits